root-project/root/README/ReleaseNotes/v610/index.md

 ### Core

-- The enum constant TRef::kNotComputed was never used and has been removed.
+- The enum constant `TRef::kNotComputed`, `TLink::kObjIsParent` were never used and have been removed.
-- The enum constantTClonesArray::kNoSplit has not been used since v2.26 and has been removed.
+- The enum constant `TClonesArray::kNoSplit` has not been used since v2.26 and has been removed.

 ## Interpreter